Turkey vulture: Breeding

 Eggs are generally laid in the nesting site in a protected location such as a cliff, a cave, a rock crevice, a burrow, inside a hollow tree, or in a thicket.
 There is little or no construction of a nest; eggs are laid on a bare surface.
 Females generally lay two eggs, but sometimes one and rarely three.
+Turkey vulture eggs measure 6.5–7.5 cm in length and 4.4–5.3 cm in width.
 The eggs are cream-colored, with brown or lavender spots around their larger end.
 Both parents incubate, and the young hatch after 30 to 40 days.
 Chicks are altricial, or helpless at birth.
 Both adults feed the chicks by regurgitating food for them, and care for them for 10 to 11 weeks.
 When adults are threatened while nesting, they may flee, or they may regurgitate on the intruder or feign death.
 If the chicks are threatened in the nest, they defend themselves by hissing and regurgitating.
 The young fledge at about nine to ten weeks.
 Family groups remain together until fall.

 Feeding

 The turkey vulture feeds primarily on a wide variety of carrion, from small mammals (such as mice and shrews) to large grazers (such as ungulates), preferring those recently dead, and avoiding carcasses that have reached the point of putrefaction.
 They may rarely feed on plant matter, shoreline vegetation, pumpkin, grape, juniper, coconut and other crops, live frogs, live insects and other invertebrates.
+Turkey vultures have also been observed eating coyote, sea lion and domestic animal dung.
 In South America, turkey vultures have been photographed feeding on the fruits of the introduced oil palm.
-They rarely, if ever, kill prey themselves; when they do it tends to comprise small weak offspring or very sick individuals of various animals, such as bird eggs and nestlings, as well as reptiles.
-Turkey vultures have also been observed eating coyote, sea lion and domestic animal dung.
-The turkey vulture can often be seen along roadsides feeding on roadkill, or near bodies of water, feeding on washed-up fish.
-They also will feed on fish, tadpoles or insects that have become stranded in shallow water.
-It sometimes comes to rubbish dumps, but in general, is a rather different kind of scavenger from the black vulture.
-Like other vultures, it plays an important role in the ecosystem by disposing of carrion, which would otherwise be a breeding ground for disease.